 - Area quotas for advancement will be 25 percent of the number of teams that have registered for the tournament, excluding byes.
-Teams that had previously been given a bye will advance also. - If an Area Director chooses, a registered area will be guaranteed that one team will advance to the State Senior Basketball & Skills Finals. - If an area's quota does not exactly equal 25 percent, the determination of rounding the number of teams advancing will be based on the space available at the state tournament.
+Teams that had previously been given a bye will advance also. - If an Area Director chooses, a registered area will be guaranteed that one team will advance to the State Senior Basketball & Skills Finals.

+• If an area's quota does not exactly equal 25 percent, the determination of rounding the number of teams advancing will be based on the space available at the state tournament.

-When SOMI cancels a tournament due to extreme weather, a refund will be given only after all expenses are covered.
+When SOMI cancels a tournament due to extreme weather, a refund will be given only after all expenses are covered, if the area is charged for the tournament.